bonsai-rx/machinelearning/docs/articles/Torch/torch-overview.md

 ## Installation Guide

-The Bonsai.ML.Torch package can be installed through the Bonsai Package Manager and depends on the TorchSharp library.
+The `Bonsai.ML.Torch` package can be installed through the Bonsai package manager and depends on the `TorchSharp` library.
 Additionally, running the package requires installing the specific torch DLLs needed for your desired application.
-The steps for installing are outlined below.
+The steps for installing these are outlined below.

 ### Running on the CPU
-For running the package using the CPU, the `TorchSharp-cpu` library should be installed through the NuGet package manager.
+The `Bonsai.ML.Torch-cpu` library should only be installed if you are looking to run on the CPU only.
+You should not install the `Bonsai.ML.Torch-cpu` package if you plan to run a CUDA-compatible GPU device.
+For GPU support, you should follow the instructions outlined in the [next section](#running-on-the-gpu).

 ### Running on the GPU
 To run torch on the GPU, you first need to ensure that you have a CUDA compatible device installed on your system.